LCX Price Reaches $0.11 on Major Exchanges (LCX)

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-LCX’s genesis date was June 6th, 2019.
+LCX’s launch date was June 6th, 2019.
 LCX’s total supply is 950,000,000 tokens and its circulating supply is 771,584,751 tokens.
+LCX’s official website is www.lcx.com.
 LCX’s official Twitter account is @lcx and its Facebook page is accessible here.
 The official message board for LCX is www.lcx.com/insights.
-LCX’s official website is www.lcx.com.

 LCX Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as LCX directly using US dollars.
-Investors seeking to trade LCX should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as LCX directly using U.S. dollars.
+Investors seeking to trade LCX should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy LCX using one of the aforementioned exchanges.

 Receive News & Updates for LCX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LCX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.